-Grant B. Fagerheim Gregory S. Fletcher Daryl H. Gilbert Glenn A. McNamara Stephen C. Nikiforuk Kenneth S. Stickland Grant A. Zawalsky enclosed form of proxy intend to vote FOR the election of each of these nominees unless the shareholder specifies authority to do so is withheld.
+Grant B. Fagerheim Gregory S. Fletcher Daryl H. Gilbert Glenn A. McNamara Stephen C. Nikiforuk Kenneth S. Stickland Grant A. Zawalsky

 In the event that a vacancy among such nominees occurs because of death or for any other reason prior to the meeting, the proxy shall not be voted with respect to such vacancy.